whatsfordinner/snacks_api/README.md

 -H http://localhost:8000
 ```

+The loadtesting has a single, rudimentary type of user who will:
+* Try and get lists of snacks
+* Create a new user account
+* Try and get their list of drawers
+* Try and create new drawers
+* Try and put snacks into their drawers

+If the user gets a `HTTP 401` they'll try and create a new JWT and attempt the task again.
+Once loadtesting is complete you'll see output showing the statistics of the test.

 ## Wishlist

 If I get the basic bits working, I'd like to add:
 * switching data stores so comparative testing can be done
 * fault injection with a lazy mode
+* different sorts of users (E.g. poorly behaved users who try and access other users' data, script kiddies, etc.)